History of China (1989–2002): Third generation of leaders

 Deng's health deteriorated in the years prior to his death in 1997.
 During that time, General secretary Jiang Zemin and other members of his generation gradually assumed control of the day-to-day functions of government.
 This "third generation" leadership governed collectively with Jiang at the "core".
 Jiang was initially seen as an unlikely candidate for the position of General Secretary, and was believed to be simply a power transition figure.
 In reality, however, Jiang's era saw the return to complete, centralized leadership by 1998, after ousting rival party senior leader Qiao Shi and firmly taking the positions of the CCP General secretary, the President, and the Chairman of the Central Military Commission, becoming paramount leader of China's tripartite Party-State-Military functional structure.

 With support from Jiang Zemin and Li Peng, then General secretary and Premier respectively, the government enacted tough macroeconomic control measures.
 The PRC began expunging low-tech, duplicated projects and sectors and projects in transport, energy, agriculture and sectors, averting violent market fluctuations.
 Attention has focused on strengthening agriculture, still the economic base of the developing country and on continuing a moderately tight monetary policy.

 In September 1997, Jiang was re-elected CCP general secretary during the 15th CCP National Congress.
 In March 1998, Jiang was re-elected President during the 9th National People's Congress.
 Premier Li Peng was constitutionally required to step down from that post.
 He was elected to the chairmanship of the National People's Congress.
-Vice Premier Zhu Rongji was nominated as premier of the State Council by President Jiang Zemin to replace Li and confirmed by the Ninth National People's Congress (NPC) on March 17, 1998, at the First NPC Session.
+Vice Premier Zhu Rongji was nominated as premier of the State Council to replace Li and confirmed by the Ninth National People's Congress (NPC) on March 17, 1998, at the First NPC Session.
 He was re-elected Politburo Standing Committee member of 15th CCP Central Committee in September 1997.
 Zhu was believed to be a tougher and more charismatic leader compared to the generally unpopular Li Peng.